 Mid 2019 I took a gin making course and the journey began.
-I started foraging for botanics and playing with blends and flavours with my shiny new 3 litre Portuguese copper still.
-The learning curve has been steep, and despite a few hiccups along the way which only made me more determined, I’m very proud to have launched two unique Kaikōura gin’s.
+I started foraging for botanics and playing with blends and flavours with my shiny new 2.5 litre Portuguese copper still.
+The learning curve was steep, and despite a few hiccups along the way which only made me more determined, I’m very proud to have developed two unique Kaikōura gin’s.

 My gin blends have been influenced by the stories that surround them.
 I’m completely absorbed by the entire process from foraging for the botanics, creating each small batch gin with its own bespoke uniqueness through to hand bottling, labelling and creating each gift box.
 You can be assured of my personal attention to detail at every stage.

 I spend my time juggling being a farmer’s wife, a mother of two young boys, creating gin in my wee distillery and running or biking around the hills looking for potential botanics!

 Life is full of challenges, I thrive on them and after having my children I started looking at ways to diversify and utilise my time on the family farm so I set myself a goal of following a dream I’d had for a long time… to make good, really good gin.